JoelSsssss/ga-project-2/README.md

 export default Home;
 ```

-The code snipits shows more code than I had at this stage because the image is of the final code.
+The code snippets shows more code than I had at this stage because the image is of the final code.

 When the information from the API was first coded to show on the page, we ran into a problem where only a fraction of the information was showing.
 We found out that the information from the API came with different pages.
 We both were looking for solutions and a tutor was able to help us by having a ‘useEffect’ function to display the information depending on what page we are currently in.